Appdynamics/AppDynamics.DEXTER/README.md

 And how about the one that has a real Call Graph?

-Or maybe also a special Data Collectors?
+Or maybe also pone with special Data Collector value?

 Or how about finding out how many times that special Query was slow in a given time range?